Called to the Bar - 2006

 - Acting for the US Government in extradition proceedings arising out of the collapse of the Abraaj Group, the world’s largest private equity insolvency.

 - Advising the operators of a prominent Mayfair casino in connection with a change of corporate control application under s.102, Gambling Act 2005.

 - Advising an individual in connection with the police investigation into the Vote Leave campaign.

 - Acting for the Governor of the Falkland Islands in proceedings arising out of the first two extradition requests issued by that territory to the United Kingdom.

 - Advising the Attorney General of another British Overseas Territory in relation to a high-profile criminal prosecution within that territory, and associated extradition proceedings.

 - Advising a leading online gambling operator in connection with its post-regulatory settlement reporting to the Gambling Commission.

-- Representing former CEO of a multinational travel company accused of conspiracy to cheat the Revenue in connection with a film investment partnership.
+- Representing the former CEO of a multinational travel company accused of conspiracy to cheat the Revenue in connection with a film investment partnership.

 - Representing an election agent accused of forgery and knowingly making a false declaration on an election expenses return.
-Client was acquitted of all charges at trial.

 - Acting for an online casino in a Gambling Commission licence review arising out of breaches of conditions relating to anti-money laundering and failure to comply with social responsibility codes.